-(i) All residential and nonresidential new construction and newly constructed buildings as defined below in §19.04.120(24) and (25), respectively; and/or
+(i) All residential and nonresidential new construction and newly constructed buildings as defined below in §19.04.120(27) and (28), respectively; and/or

-(ii) Additions or alterations to an existing Single-Family residential building originally permitted for construction on or before December 31, 2010, except for projects less than 750 square feet.
-Existing Single-Family residential buildings originally permitted for construction on or after January 1, 2011 are considered newer homes and not covered under this subchapter.
+(ii) Additions or alterations to an existing Single-Family residential building, except for any projects less than 750 square feet.

+(11) “Direct Current Fast Charging (DCFC)” means a parking space provided with electrical infrastructure that meets the following conditions:

+(i) A minimum of 48 kVa (480 volt, 100-ampere) capacity wiring.

+(ii) Electric vehicle supply equipment (EVSE) located within three (3) feet of the parking space providing a minimum capacity of 80-ampere.

-(11) "Electric Vehicle (EV) Capable" means a vehicle space with electrical panel space and load capacity to support a branch circuit and necessary raceways, both underground and/or surface mounted, to support EV charging.
+(12) "Electric Vehicle (EV) Capable Space" means a vehicle space with electrical panel space and load capacity to support a branch circuit and necessary raceways, both underground and/or surface mounted, to support EV charging.

-(12) "EV Ready" means a vehicle space which is provided with a branch circuit; any necessary raceways, both underground and/or surface mounted, to support EV charging.
+(13) "Electric Vehicle (EV) Ready Space" means a vehicle space which is provided with a branch circuit; any necessary raceways, both underground and/or surface mounted, to support EV charging, terminating in a receptacle or a charger.

-(13) “EV Charging Space (EV Space)” means a space intended for future installation of EV charging equipment and charging of electric vehicles.
+(14) “Electric Vehicle Charging Space (EV Space)” means a space intended for future installation of EV charging equipment and charging of electric vehicles.

-(14) “EV Charging Station (EVCS)” means one or more electric vehicle charging spaces served by electric vehicle charger(s) or other charging equipment allowing charging of electric vehicles.
-Electric vehicle charging stations are not considered parking spaces.
+(15) “Electric Vehicle Charging Station (EVCS)” means a parking space that includes installation of electric vehicle supply equipment (EVSE) at an EV Ready space.
+An EVCS space may be used to satisfy EV Ready space requirements.
+EVSE shall be installed in accordance with the California Electrical Code, Article 625.

+(16) “Level 1 (L1) EV Ready” means a parking space that is served by a complete electric circuit with the following requirements:

+(i) A minimum of 2.2 kVa (110/120 volt, 20-ampere) capacity wiring.

+(ii) A receptacle labeled “Electric Vehicle Outlet” or electric vehicle supply equipment located within three (3) feet of the parking space.
+If EVSE is provided the minimum capacity of the EVSE shall be 16-ampere.

+(iii) Conduit oversized to accommodate future Level 2 EV Ready (208/240 volt, 40-ampere) at each parking space.

+(17) “Level 2 (L2) EV Ready” means a parking space that is served by a complete electric circuit with the following requirements:

+(i) A minimum of 8.3 kVa (208/240 volt, 40-ampere) capacity wiring.

+(ii) A receptacle labeled “Electric Vehicle Outlet” or electric vehicle supply equipment located within three (3) feet of the parking space.
+If EVSE is provided the minimum capacity of the EVSE shall be 30-ampere.

-(15) “EV Supply Equipment (EVSE)” means the conductors, including the undergrounded, grounded and equipment grounding conductors and the electric vehicle connectors, attachment plugs, and all other fittings, devices, power outlets or apparatus installed for the purpose of transferring energy between the premises wiring and the electric vehicle.
+(18) “Electric Vehicle Supply Equipment (EVSE)” means the conductors, including the undergrounded, grounded and equipment grounding conductors and the electric vehicle connectors, attachment plugs, and all other fittings, devices, power outlets or apparatus installed for the purpose of transferring energy between the premises wiring and the electric vehicle.

-(16) “Essential Services Building” means a facility as defined by the California Health and Safety Code section 16007, as amended from time to time.
+(19) “Essential Services Building” means a facility as defined by the California Health and Safety Code section 16007, as amended from time to time.
 For purposes of this chapter, essential services buildings are publicly owned and/or publicly operated buildings whose purpose is to safeguard the public health and safety.
 Essential services buildings generally exclude privately owned residences and/or commercial buildings; except that, privately owned commercial buildings may qualify as essential services buildings to the extent they are publicly operated to safeguard the public health and safety.